botmasterai/botmasterai.github.io/docs/working-with-botmaster/bot-object.md

 #### Bot object parameters

 I'll note quickly that each bot object created comes from one of the various bot classes as seen above.
-They act in the same way on the surface (because of heavy standardization), but have a few idiosynchrasies here and there.
+They act in the same way on the surface (because of heavy standardization), but have a few idiosyncrasies here and there.

-Many of those idiosynchrasies can be found out by leveraging the following in your bot objects: `bot.receives`, `bot.sends` and `bot.retrievesUserInfo`.
+Many of those idiosyncrasies can be found out by leveraging the following in your bot objects: `bot.receives`, `bot.sends` and `bot.retrievesUserInfo`.
 These objects look as such:

 ##### 1. **bot.receives**:
 ```js